Tips and Tricks to Grow Chestnuts from Seed

 Ready to Plant the Chestnuts

 They are ready to plant in a tree pot, a larger 5 gallon food grade bucket, or in the ground to grow out a year.
+I usually put two chestnuts in each tree pot.

 You add soil that is similar to your soil.
 Mix in a little bone meal and blood meal or worm castings.